 Later, Charles enclosed the park with a 5-mile wall.
 This greatly annoyed the locals at the time.
 However, it undoubtedly benefited future residents, as it prevented redevelopment of the land.

 In 1758 John Lewis won the right for everyone to have access to the park for walking.
-Nowadays Richmond Park is a Site of Special Scientific Interest and one of the most popular nature parks in London.
+Nowadays Richmond Park is a Site of Special Scientific Interest and one of the most popular green spaces in London.

 Where's the best place to see deer?

-Quite honestly, there is no guarantee where you’ll see the deer, as they can move freely.
+Of course, there’s no guarantee where you’ll see the deer, as they move freely around the park.
 However, we saw large herds on the open meadows by Roehampton Gate and by the playing fields.

-However, as we circled the park, we also saw some smaller groups in the woods and some individuals.
+However, as we circled the park, we also saw some smaller groups in the woods and some lone deer.

 On the way to the Isabella Plantation, we spotted a large stag enter the ferns.
 The browns of the autumn fern foliage completely camouflaged the deer, apart from his antlers sticking out top.